 - fatty liver

-Because of this and other risks, the manufacturer advises that atazanavir be used during pregnancy “only if the potential benefit justifies the potential risk to the fetus.”
+Because of this and other risks, the manufacturer advises that atazanavir be used during pregnancy “only if the potential benefit justifies the potential risk.”

 Women may experience heavier menstrual periods when using protease inhibitors.
 Hemophiliacs who use protease inhibitors may also experience increased bleeding.
 If you are a hemophiliac who uses atazanavir and has this problem, let your doctor know about it.